 Yeates was a foundation member of Glebe Masonic Lodge in 1881 and also a member of No 54 Diamond Loyal Orange Lodge.
 A feature of Yeates’s term as mayor in 1892 was friction with several councillors who took exception to the abrasive manner in which he conducted meetings, resulting in councillors leaving the chambers, or meetings lapsed for want of a quorum.

 Local government service

+Yeates was an alderman on Glebe Council for two terms: 1877-79 and 1887-94.
+He was mayor in 1892.
 Local works were brought forward by Glebe Council to generate employment during the mayoralty of W G Yeates in 1892 because ‘there existed much distress among working people of the Glebe’.
-Council heard that ‘in many instances the people had to do almost without the necessaries of life’.
+Glebe Council heard that ‘in many instances the people had to do almost without the necessaries of life’.

 Sydney Morning Herald, 20 January 1887, p.
 3, http://nla.gov.au/nla.news-article13625277